 6.5.2.
 If infringement of the principle of competitiveness during the procurement award is stated, DA, RA or another authorised control authority can charge a financial adjustment according to the “Adjustment Table” forming an appendix to the financial contract.
 In case of procurements awarded according to simplified principle of competitiveness, the Adjustment Table is not applicable.
 When it is found that the simplified principle of competitiveness was not used when it was required or in the course of its application gross irregularities occurred, that directly influenced the result of procedure, DA may deem the expenditures incurred under this procedure ineligible or partly ineligible.
 Each case will be investigated individually.

+6.6 Form of submitted documents:

+The documents as reffered to in chapters 6.3 and 6.4 of the Manual are submitted in the electronic form.
+In order to certify the documents as a true cerified copy, the documents must be signed with the qualified electronic signature or signature confirmed with the electronic public services platform (ePUAP) secure profile.

-6.6 Practical guidelines:
+6.7 Practical guidelines: